connect-web/osrs-go-scraper/README.md

 # Low Latency

-# About
+## What's the main focus of Low Latency?
+- Live OSRS Hiscores data for datasets in Machine Learning.

 ## What is low latency?
-Low Latency is a Go project that scrapes the Runescape Hiscores at high speeds to ensure a live reflection of the players stats in Old School Runescape.
+- Go project that scrapes the Runescape Hiscores at high speeds.

 ## Why do we need it?
-There are multiple bot farms achieving high stats in individual skills, this project is a database for easy access to the Runescape player skills.
+- There are multiple bot farms achieving hundreds of millions of experience in one skill.

-These skills are useful for Machine Learning datasets and give data scientists access to a low latency live database.

-## What's the main focus of Low Latency?
-- Performance
+- Low latency is the backend for an API to easily find these accounts and ban the bots earlier.

 ## What's the inspiration behind Low Latency?